yonahforst/trackandtrace/README.md

   ```
     Yonahs-MacBook-Pro-2:react Yonah$ amplify init
     Note: It is recommended to run this command from the root of your app directory
     ?
-Enter a name for the project covidbegone
+Enter a name for the project trackandtrace
     ?
 Enter a name for the environment dev
     ?
 Choose your default editor: Visual Studio Code
     ?
 Choose the type of app that you're building javascript